Ubisoft+

+The service includes popular franchises such as Assassin's Creed, Far Cry, Watch Dogs, Rainbow Six, and The Division, and supports both cross-play and cross-platform progression for many titles.

+When a user cancels their subscription, their progression is saved and linked to their Ubisoft Connect and the games will become unavailable unless the user already owns them, purchases them, or re-subscribes to Ubisoft+ again in the future.

 History

 Ubisoft announced the new subscription service Uplay+ at E3 2019.
-The service launched on September 3, 2019, for Windows.
+The service launched on September 3, 2019, exclusively for Windows PC users via the Ubisoft Connect launcher.

-In October 2020, Uplay+ rebranded to Ubisoft+ and announced its service expansion to cloud gaming platforms Amazon Luna and Google Stadia for US subscribers in November 2020 and December 2020, respectively.
+In October 2020, Uplay+ rebranded to Ubisoft+, aligning it with the broader Ubisoft Connect ecosystem, and announced its service expansion to cloud gaming platforms Amazon Luna and Google Stadia (now defunct) for US subscribers in November 2020 and December 2020, respectively.
 New releases were added including Watch Dogs: Legion in October 2020, Assassin's Creed Valhalla in November 2020 and Immortals Fenyx Rising in December 2020.

 In June 2022, the company launched Ubisoft+ Classics featuring older games on PlayStation consoles as part of the revamped PlayStation Plus subscription service on the Extra, Deluxe, and Premium tiers.
-Ubisoft+ was launched for Xbox consoles on April 12, 2023.
-In January 2024, Ubisoft+ Classics was launched for Microsoft Windows as a standalone subscription, whereas the full subscription was rebranded Ubisoft+ Premium.
+Ubisoft+ was launched for Xbox consoles on April 12, 2023 and expanded its service on cloud gaming with GEForce NOW.

+In January 2024, Ubisoft introduced Ubisoft+ Classics for Windows PC and renamed its higher-tier subscription to Ubisoft+ Premium (previously Ubisoft+ PC Access and Ubisoft+ Multi-Access).
 In March 2024, Ubisoft+ Classics became available on PlayStation consoles as a standalone subscription.

 On September 3, 2024, StarHub has announced to bring Ubisoft+ across Southeast Asia (via GameHub+), marking the first time the service launched in the Asian markets.

+In December 2025, 4 Activision titles were released on Ubisoft+ Premium following the announcement of Ubisoft's acquisition of the rights to stream Activision and Blizzard games.